How to improve employee communication with your frontline teams

 What is employee communication?

 Employee communication is the sharing of information, updates, and ideas between management and employees.
-This communication can be two-way, with both parties able to take part in a continuously evolving dialogue.
+It can be top-down, bottom-up, or a continuous dialogue where everyone has a voice.

 Why is employee communication important?